Øvre Dividal National Park: Name

 The first element in the name Dividal is from the river name Divielva (literally Divi River).
-Divi is form the Northern Sami language word dievvá which means 'round and dry hill'.
+Divi is from the Northern Sami language word dievvá which means 'round and dry hill'.
 The last element is from the Norwegian language word dal which means 'dale' or 'valley'.
 The word øvre means 'upper' in Norwegian, thus 'the upper part of Dividal'.

 Nature

 Flora

 Pine forests at the lowest elevations give way to mountain birch higher up, and finally willow and dwarf birch on the open alpine tundra.
 Some grey alder (Alnus incana) grows along the Divi river.
 A total of 315 plant species have been recorded.
 Rhododendron (Rhododendron lapponicum) grows naturally in the area.